Cheesecake with Cherry Topping

 Note: Revised in 2020 to omit some of the sugar.

 Preheat oven to 350º.
 Finely grind crackers, salt, and sugar in a food processor.
 Drizzle in melted butter while the processor is running.
 You should have a wet sand texture.
 Press firmly into bottom and up sides of a 9 "springform pan ( I like my cheesecake with high sides, so I go up to a 1/2 inch from the rim).
 Try and spread it as evenly as possible (so you don't have a thick crust in the corners and super thin in the middle).
 Bake for 10 minutes or until golden.
 Cool.
 Wipe down food processor bowl and blade for filling prep.

 3/4 cup sugar

 3 tablespoons flour

 1 teaspoon vanilla

 Blend cream cheese and sugar in processor until smooth.
 Add eggs, one at a time, and blend.
-Add flour, sour cream and vanilla and blend once more.
+Add flour, sour cream, and vanilla and blend once more.
 Pour into cooled crust and bake at 350º for 45 minutes.
 Some brown spots may appear on the top.
-This doesn't bother me as I prefer a somewhat dryer texture and I cover them up with cherries anyway.
-Cool on rack for 30 minutes, then cover loosely and refrigerate for 1 hour before adding topping.
-Carefully run a sharp knife around pan to loosen any stuck crust (don't worry if if some falls off ) and release sides of pan.
+This doesn't bother me as I prefer a somewhat dryer texture, and I cover them up with cherries anyway.
+Cool on a rack for 30 minutes, then cover loosely and refrigerate for 1 hour before adding the topping.
+Carefully run a sharp knife around the pan to loosen any stuck crust (don't worry if some falls off ) and release sides of the pan.

 5 cups frozen dark sweet cherries